 The Church is one foundation with Christ at the center who has gifted His Church to do the work of Ministry put before them.
-This course explores the gifts that Christ gives in professional Church-workers as well as paraprofessionals, contract, and volunteer workers within the church.
+This course explores the gifts that Christ gives in professional Churchworkers as well as para-professionals, contract, and volunteer workers within the church.
 Together, these workers assemble a team that does Ministry together.
 This course will have students examine this team, learning how to communicate, collaborate, and commiserate with their teams in ministry in order to continue to spread the Gospel of Christ Jesus.
+Pre-Requisites: None settings as well.